ThoroughPHP/Arrays/README.md

 ## Dotted Key Array

-**This is not a real xpath!** This class instead of array-like key users string of keys delimited with `/`.
+This class instead of array-like key users string of keys delimited with `.`.

 ```php
     $array = new DottedKeyArray([